 Five of Us have created a materials index to show the best and worst materials when it comes to sustainability.

 “Sustainability goes beyond the raw materials or how we produce them.
 It is about putting it at the core of everything you do and the educational efforts you build around it.
 Because when you really value the clothes you have, they will last longer.
-And in turn, will have a positive impact on the environment.
+And, in turn, it will have a positive impact on the environment.
 This is why our collections are based on a made-to-order model, use responsibly sourced materials, and are custom-designed to last.”

 Source: FIVE OF US press release